"Mens Sana in Corpore Sano"

 All of the above topics are taught and discussed keeping in mind the all-encompassing themes of choice, responsibility, and consequences.

 Students are introduced to training principles in the fitness center and spend the quarter learning many different fitness training techniques.
-Students use EKHO Heart Rate Monitors to individualize their workouts, research and practice exercises specific to their activity goals, and complete the Fitnessgram evaluation to measure the effectiveness of their work in accomplishing a healthy level of fitness.
-The overall goal is to help students exercise “smarter” to help them reach their personal fitness and performance goals.
+Students use EKHO Heart Rate Monitors to individualize their workouts, practice exercises specific to their activity goals, and complete the Fitnessgram evaluation to measure the effectiveness of their work in accomplishing a healthy level of fitness.
+The overall goals are to help students exercise “smarter” to help them reach their personal fitness and performance goals and to complete a dynamic workout each day of class.

 In team sports each student will have the opportunity be involved in 2-3 different specific team sports.
 Each sport is broken down into a season.
 The season is set up with a coach that helps divide the class into a designated number of teams, focusing on each student’s level of exposure to the activity, current skill level and their overall participation in class activities.
 Each coach leads their team in daily practice and by helping their team work together to accomplish a goal common goal for the season.
 Every additional member of the team will be given a specific role to carry out throughout the season.
 Each sport is chosen by the class.
 The teaching and practicing of social responsibility/team work is the main theme in this class.
 Everything is done with a team as a team.